-And yes, the Closet Assistant is (currently) a side-project for me!
+And yes, Closet Tools is (currently) a side-project for me!
 I hope to change that soon.

-I had worked tirelessly on the Closet Assistant for a few months, and it had enough features and stability to step away for a short while.
+I had worked tirelessly on Closet Tools for a few months, and it had enough features and stability to step away for a short while.
 I managed the chat interface to help existing and new customers, but that’s about it.

 Created in February.
 Launched in March.

 The Closet Tools was born out of a simple tool I made for my wife to automatically share her items.
 It wasn’t nearly as polished as the current assistant.
 It was still very manual, and not very smart.

 February 2018 rolled around and I was looking for a way to use some of the web development skills I had been learning over the last couple of years.
 I wanted to build something useful.
 Something that genuinely helped people.

 At this time, the original script I wrote to automatically share items was being used by my wife and a few of her friends.
 They were all making more sales, and it felt great to be able to give that to them.

 I decided to turn that script into a product.
 Something that anyone on Poshmark could use to make more sales, grow their following, and save a bunch of time.